-A.1.7.2.
-Brexit
+A.1.7.2.Brexit

-Following the UK vote to leave the EU on 23 June 2016, the Company and wider FIL Group have been considering the implications and taking necessary action.
-While the ultimate outcome is still uncertain, the FIL Group has based Brexit implementation on the worst-case scenario, whereby the UK leaves the EU without an agreement.
-Key risks to the business and response plans have been formulated and shared with senior management.
-The impact to FIL Life is likely to be minor with little disruption to scheme members.
+Following the UK vote to leave the EU on 23 June 2016, the Company and wider FIL Group considered the implications and took necessary action based on the worst-case scenario, whereby the UK would leave the EU without an agreement.
+The Withdrawal Agreement reached on 24 December 2020 confirmed the terms of the UK's separation from the EU.
+No further key risks to the business were identified with the response plans formulated and shared with senior management.
+The impact to FIL Life is minor with little or no disruption to scheme members.